 \subsubsection{Relaxing the first assumption}

 For all the cases discussed here and in the following, relaxing the first assumption will not be of particular utility.
-However, we discuss this possibility, leaving an in depth study for future works.
+However, we discuss this possibility, leaving an in-depth study for future works.

-First of all, the first thing one could do is to consider still a GFF theory at leading order, but instead of a $1d$ dCFT, one could study a higher dimensional defect.
-As Wilson lines provides a realization for line defect, surface defects finds many interesting applications.
+First of all, the first thing one could do is to consider still a GFF theory at leading order, but instead of a $1d$ dCFT, one could study a higher-dimensional defect.
+As Wilson lines provide a realization for line defects, surface defects find many interesting applications.
 A known example is the $1/2$ BPS surface in $6d$ $(2,0)$ theory at large $N$ \cite{Drukker:2020swu, Drukker:2020atp}.
 The main philosophy of the discussion presented here may be extended to discuss also these cases.
-Moreover, the knowledge of this theory up to NLO order, provides a stating point to study other surface defects by the identification of the universal sector.
+Moreover, the knowledge of this theory up to NLO order provides a stating point to study other surface defects by the identification of the universal sector.

 Another way to relax the first assumptions is to consider the leading order not to be a GFF.
 In this case, the whole analysis discussed in this section will not apply.
-However, by studying the new OPE data of the leading order, one may still consider the discussion presented in subsection \ref{subsec: Bootstrapping the epsilon-order of OPE Coefficients} to study and constraint the NLO order OPE that are allowed by consistency with the strong coupling expansion.
+However, by studying the new OPE data of the leading order, one may still consider the discussion presented in Sec. \ref{subsec: Bootstrapping the epsilon-order of OPE Coefficients} to study and constrain the NLO order OPE that are allowed by consistency with the strong coupling expansion.